Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A post shared by Usain St.Leo Bolt (@usainbolt)

-After Carl Lewis did it in 1984, Bolt became the first man to win the 100 and 200-meter races, and four times 100-meter relays in a single Olympics, and the first-ever to set world records in all three disciplines.
+After Carl Lewis did it in 1984, Bolt became the first man to win the 100 and 200-meter races, four times 100-meter relays in a single Olympics, and the first-ever to set world records in all three disciplines.

 His 2009 record-breaking margin for 100 m race is the highest since the start of fully automatic time measurements.